GSejas/markdown-toolbar/docs/api/examples.md

 ## Overview

-This document provides practical examples of using the Markdown Toolbar extension APIs for common use cases and integration scenarios.
+This document provides practical examples of using the Markdown Extended Toolbar extension APIs for common use cases and integration scenarios.

 ## 🎯 Basic Usage Examples